 Royal Theatre

-This downtown theater has been in constant operation since the 1920’s.
-It opened as the Imp Theatre, on Market Street.
+This downtown theatre has been in constant operation since the 1920’s.
+It opened on January 14, 1922 as the Imp Theatre, on Market Street.
+(The first Imp Theatre was opened in 1919 at another address and was destroyed by fire in 1920).
+On February 22, 1949 it was renamed Benton Theatre and a remodel had expanded the theatre from 590-seats to 800-seats.
 In the 1950’s the owners, Rowley United Theatres Inc., acquired the neon sign from the Royal Theatre in Little Rock and remodeled the entrance.

 In the 1990’s the family owned building was sold to Jerry Van Dyke (Dick’s brother and Luther on ‘Coach’).
-Jerry opened a soda shop next door and operated the theater as a joint movie house/live venue.
-When Jerry moved to Mexico, he gave the theater to a local community theater, who assumed the name the Royal Players.
+Jerry opened a soda shop next door and operated the theatre as a joint movie house/live venue.
+When Jerry moved to Mexico, he gave the theatre to a local community theatre, who assumed the name the Royal Players.

 An interesting note, the Royal Theatre was originally one screen with a balcony.
 At some point in time the balcony was enclosed and small screen installed.
 The original projection booth was used to show films there and a second booth was constructed downstairs for the big screen.